-At TEY the issue of cyber-bullying is explicitly tackled through internet safety lessons in computing lessons, or during the internet safety theme, held annually.
+At TARBIYYAH the issue of cyber-bullying is explicitly tackled through internet safety lessons or during the internet safety theme, held annually.
 We recognize however, that this is a fast developing area and that we need to remain vigilant and be prepared to respond to a possible increase in incidents in the future potentially against both pupils and staff.